sgrassie/sgrassie.github.io/_posts/2017-11-02-binary-search-in-csharp.md

 ---
 layout: post
 title: Binary search in C#
+description: An implementation of the classic Binary Search in C#
 ---
 # Introduction
 Binary search is the classic search algorithm, and I remember implementing it in C at University.
 As an experiment I'm going to implement it in C# to see if the line of business applications I usually build have rotted my brain.